HartharnSam/HartharnSam.github.io/_pages/animations.md

 For preventing issues with resolution, I have rarely needed to implement these, but the following options are available:
 - Downsampling the resolution
-- Plotting contourf (or even contour) plots instead of pcolor
+- Plotting `contourf` (or even `contour`) plots instead of `pcolor`
-- If the data supports it (i.e. regularly spaced grids) using imagesc
+- If the data supports it (i.e. regularly spaced grids) using `imagesc`

 # Plotting Improvements
+As I mentioned before, matplotlib makes great looking plots, but in MATLAB we can make some adjustments to look a bit more like that.
 It can improve the look of plots greatly to carry out the following edits:
 -	Set an appropriate font size for the plot
 -	Use LaTeX interpreter for the labels.
 To implement this encapsulate any text you want to look `latex-y` in $$ - e.g. `xlabel('$x$ - horizontal')`;.
 Typically you'd then have to also include `'interpreter', 'latex'` in the brackets, but my later code does this work for you:
 -	Outline the axis (box on)